swoops/eval_villain/README.md

 **Important**: You must refresh the web page you are testing after every single configuration change for that change to take affect.

 EV works by injecting a script into the page at load time.
-To limit the attack surface against EV, there is no communication with the page after injection.
+To limit the the potential for a visited site to attack EV, EV does not have any further comunication with the page after it is injected.
-All user configuration options are included in the initial injection.

 ### popup Options
 Most of the popup menu just lets you turn some option on or off.
 EV itself can